Pladque/shortcut-everything/README.md

 # Q&A
+## 1. How to add shortcut
+  Click on big button with "+".
+Then, eneter your key sequence (you can see current key sequence in field below "Current Key Sequence".
+Once you do this, click "ENTER" (enter key cannot be part of shortcut!!).
+Once popup is closed (should close after "enter") click on element you want to be shortcutted.
+Make sure you are following rules listed in "Tips" above
-## 1. My shortcut doesn't work, why?
+## 2. My shortcut doesn't work, why?
   a) Is there a message that "connot find element"?
     If yes - read b)
     If no - It looks like alhorythm found other element with same properties.
 Try one of the below solution: